 The question becomes, how?

-For existing small businesses, going green can be anything from a wellness program for your employees to reducing your energy consumption to making a green (or greener) product.
+For existing small businesses, going green can be a lot of things.
+It can mean anything from a wellness program for your employees to reducing your energy consumption to making a green (or greener) product.
 Or perhaps it means committing to a sustainable business model — a cradle to grave effort.

-If you’re looking into going “green” figure out what that means for you and what makes sense for your business.
+- Figure out what going green means for you.
+This varies by business.
+What makes sense for your business?
 You need to find what the Harvard Business Review called the “shared value”.
-In other words, does your green effort create a “meaningful benefit for society that is also valuable to the business.”
+In other words, does your effort create a “meaningful benefit for society that is also valuable to the business”?

-For instance, if you sell office supplies, it probably doesn’t make sense for you to sponsor a program at a nursing home.
-Instead, maybe you could open a section or your store with sustainable supplies or solicit supply donations to a school in your area — or if you’re in a relatively affluent area — then to a sister school in a disadvantaged area.
+- Find opportunities relative to your business.
+If you sell office supplies, it probably doesn’t make sense for you to sponsor a program at a nursing home.
+Instead, maybe you could open a section or your store with sustainable supplies.
+You could solicit supply donations to a school in your area.
+Or if you’re in a relatively affluent area — then donate to a sister school in a disadvantaged area.

-Also, don’t overlook the value of being a small local business — realize it is an advantage in consumers’ eyes.
-Kemi Osukoya recently wrote in the Wall Street Journal, “Many green consumers tend to see a small, local business as naturally more environmentally sound than a sprawling multinational.
+- Recognize the value of a being a small local business.
+Realize it is an advantage in consumers’ eyes.
+Kemi Osukoya wrote in the Wall Street Journal, “Many green consumers tend to see a small, local business as naturally more environmentally sound than a sprawling multinational.
 And small businesses can provide a personal touch that big ones can’t — which can be important when selling complicated eco-friendly wares.”

-Actively engage in and promote the green life beyond what you sell.
+- Actively engage in and promote a sustainable life.
+Think beyond what you sell.
+Walk the talk.
 Be authentically green by consciously using less energy, trying to find local suppliers so your carbon footprint is smaller, and even live a green personal life.
-As a small business you owe nothing to shareholders or investors — which in the eyes of consumers, may make your business more trustworthy.
+As a small business you owe nothing to shareholders or investors.
+In the eyes of consumers, this may make your business more trustworthy.
 The payback?
 Loyal customers, a decent business, and the satisfaction that you are doing good.